HebaAly71/Pewlett-Packard-Analysis/README.md

 	> 10009	         Sumant	         Peac	 Senior Engineer	2/18/95	60929	1/1/99

 ##### This means that we need to do another query and create another table that has no duplicates.
 So another query is done where a new table called ***cleanTable_Retiredtitles*** is created by partitioning the ***retiring_title_1*** table by 'emp_no', 'first_name', 'last_name' and ordering the from_date column in a descending order.
-The result is a table with all the current retiring employees data along with their most recent title(no duplicates).
+The result is a table with all the current retiring employees data along with their most recent title but without duplicates.
 This cleaned retiring employee with recent title table is saved in ***cleantable_retiring_emp_titles.csv***.
-Please note that we have a total of 33118 current retiring employees.
-Below is the code used to get the duplicates and delete them and also save them to a new table.
+Please note that we have a total of 33118 current retiring employees (no duplicates).
+Below is the code used to get the duplicates and delete them and also save it to a new table with no duplicates.

 	> create table cleanTable_Retiredtitles as (
 	with identifiedDuplicates as